Wake-up-Freeman/OLD-ODISEO/docs/learn/protocol.md

 5. Accepted proposals get put into effect.
 6. Deposits get refunded or burned.

 Once accepted, the changes described in a governance proposal are automatically put into effect by the proposal handler.
-Generic proposals, such as a passed `TextProposal`, must be reviewed by the Terra team and community, and they must be manually implemented.
+Generic proposals, such as a passed `TextProposal`, must be reviewed by the Daodiseo team and community, and they must be manually implemented.

 ### Deposits